chaseruskin/orbit/docs/src/5_reference/4_environment_variables.md

 Orbit also sets environment variables during runtime so a plugin has access to runtime information.

-- `ORBIT_PATH` - path to locate in-development IP.
+- `ORBIT_DEV_PATH` - path to locate mutable in-development IP.
 Unless explicitly set, Orbit will set this value to the path found as `core.path` set in config.toml.

 - `ORBIT_BUILD_DIR` - directory to place the `blueprint.tsv` file relative to the current IP path.
 Default is `build` unless set as `core.build-dir` in config.toml.

+- `ORBIT_IP_PATH` - path to the IP that is detected under the current working directory.
+If its not immediately detected at the current directory, it will continue to search the parent directory until it finds a `Orbit.toml` manifest file.

+- `ORBIT_PLUGIN` - last referenced plugin from the planning phase

 - `ORBIT_TOP` - toplevel design unit identifier

 - `ORBIT_BENCH` - toplevel design's testbench identifier

 <!--Note about environment variables vs. settings file vs. arguments